Digital Analytics

 2. Measure

-Make sure that everyone within your organization is clearly able to understand the KPIs – which will help them steer in the right direction.
+Ensure that everyone within your organization can clearly understand the KPIs – which will help them steer the business’s digital marketing in the right direction.

-But, writing down your KPIs is only the first step!
+But writing down your KPIs is only the first step in digital analytics!

-Even though you know the key performance indicators you’d like to track, you need to have a plan to measure them.
+Even though you know the key performance indicators you’d like to track, like your customer retention rate or repeat purchase rate, you need to have a plan to measure them.

 Digital Analytics – 5 Steps to Tap Into Its Full Potential 5

-When you log in to your Google Analytics, Facebook Analytics Dashboard, or other dashboards within other social media channels, you’ll obviously find yourself swarmed with a world full of metrics – right in front of you.
+When you log in to your Google Analytics, Facebook Analytics dashboard, or other dashboards within other social media channels, you often find yourself in front of a swarm of metrics.

-To avoid confusion, prepare a strategic plan where you have the right metrics next to the KPIs you would like to track.
+To avoid getting bogged down, prepare a strategic plan with the right metrics and KPIs side by side.

-Doing this will help you streamline the reporting process and make it easier for literally anyone within the organization to gain actionable insights into the performance of your marketing and advertising campaigns.
+This will help you streamline the reporting process and make it easier for literally anyone within the organization to gain actionable insights into your marketing and advertising campaign’s performance.

 3. Report

 Analytics is the process of putting systems into analyzing data or statistics.
-Choosing which ones to pay attention to and which ones to set aside is your first step to systematizing all the data you hold.
+Choosing which ones to pay attention to and which to set aside is your first step to systematizing your data.

 Rather than going down the long road, I’d advise you to take the smart route that’ll help you save valuable time and effort.

 Upon logging in to the dashboard, keep your KPI tracking plan handy.
-This will help you or your colleagues/staff members fetch the right metrics and build an easy-and-simple report, which literally anyone can track.
+This will help you or your colleagues/staff members catch the right metrics and build an easy-and-simple report that anyone can use.

 4. Extract Insights

 Raw data is completely useless unless you transform it into insights.
-From helping you optimize your operations to improving customer experience, insights help you make better decisions and harness the complete potential of digital analytics.
+From optimizing your operations to improving customer experience, insights can help you make better decisions and harness the complete potential of digital analytics.

-Doing so will not only help you dive deeper into the past but also look at the upcoming trends and patterns.
-Setting KPIs leads to increased productivity and helps everyone steer in the right direction.
+Doing so will help you dive deeper into the past and look at the upcoming trends and patterns.
+Setting KPIs increases productivity and helps everyone redirect their actions when necessary.

 Digital Analytics – 5 Steps to Tap into Its Full Potential 4

-In this example, if you weren’t able to boost your website’s conversion rate, maybe the problem is with your company’s website.
+Using the same example, if you couldn’t boost your website’s conversion rate, maybe the problem is with your company’s website.

-Now, if the problem is with the company’s website, you need to dive deeper into your web analytics and extract relevant insights.
+If the problem is with the company’s website, you may need to look at your web analytics and extract relevant insights.

-From tracking your website traffic to your buyers’ customer journeys to lead generation, now you need to track the right metrics to find out the root of the problem.
+From tracking your website traffic to your buyers’ customer journeys to lead generation, you need to track the right metrics to determine the root of the problem.

 5. Optimize

-For example, if you weren’t able to hit your “boost your website’s conversion rate by 5% in this quarter” KPI and, upon extracting insights, found out that your website visitors are bouncing off of your website after heading over to your “Our Services” page, then you need to focus on optimizing it.
+For example, if you weren’t able to reach the quarter’s goal web conversion boost and, upon extracting insights, found out that your website visitors are bouncing off after heading over to your “Our Services” page, now you know what aspect of the site needs more work.

-In that case, you need to track the extracted insights and understand the root of the problem.
-And once you’ve identified the problem, it’s time to optimize your campaign(s) or your overall digital strategy.
+In those cases, you need to track the extracted insights and understand the root of the problem.
+Once you’ve identified the problem, it’s time to optimize your campaign(s) or overall digital strategy.

 Apply, test, and measure different strategies and try to find out which one helps you get closer to your KPIs.
 This will help you understand what’s working for you and what’s not.